anonutopia/anonutopians/anonwallet.md

 #### TODO 1.0.0 beta - MVP

-- [ ] check if facebook shares are unique
 - [ ] upgrade old wallet form
 - [ ] apply old user citizenship with new form